Lidar: Classification

-Airborne lidar bathymetry
+Multiple commercial lidar systems for unmanned aerial vehicles are currently on the market.
+These platforms can systematically scan large areas, or provide a cheaper alternative to manned aircraft for smaller scanning operations.

 The airborne lidar bathymetric technological system involves the measurement of time of flight of a signal from a source to its return to the sensor.
 The data acquisition technique involves a sea floor mapping component and a ground truth component that includes video transects and sampling.
 It works using a green spectrum (532 nm) laser beam.
 Two beams are projected onto a fast rotating mirror, which creates an array of points.
 One of the beams penetrates the water and also detects the bottom surface of the water under favorable conditions.

 Water depth measurable by lidar depends on the clarity of the water and the absorption of the wavelength used.
 Water is most transparent to green and blue light, so these will penetrate deepest in clean water.
 Blue-green light of 532 nm produced by frequency doubled solid-state IR laser output is the standard for airborne bathymetry.
 This light can penetrate water but pulse strength attenuates exponentially with distance traveled through the water.
 Lidar can measure depths from about 0.9 to 40 m, with vertical accuracy in the order of 15 cm.
 The surface reflection makes water shallower than about 0.9 m difficult to resolve, and absorption limits the maximum depth.
 Turbidity causes scattering and has a significant role in determining the maximum depth that can be resolved in most situations, and dissolved pigments can increase absorption depending on wavelength.
 Other reports indicate that water penetration tends to be between two and three times Secchi depth.
 Bathymetric lidar is most useful in the 0–10 m depth range in coastal mapping.

 On average in fairly clear coastal seawater lidar can penetrate to about 7 m, and in turbid water up to about 3 m.
 An average value found by Saputra et al, 2021, is for the green laser light to penetrate water about one and a half to two times Secchi depth in Indonesian waters.
 Water temperature and salinity have an effect on the refractive index which has a small effect on the depth calculation.

 The data obtained shows the full extent of the land surface exposed above the sea floor.
 This technique is extremely useful as it will play an important role in the major sea floor mapping program.
 The mapping yields onshore topography as well as underwater elevations.
 Sea floor reflectance imaging is another solution product from this system which can benefit mapping of underwater habitats.
 This technique has been used for three-dimensional image mapping of California's waters using a hydrographic lidar.